 We’ll make our way up to the impressive Amber Fort today for a guided tour to learn about the fort’s history and former inhabitants and to find out its significance in Jaipur today.
 Later on in the afternoon, you’ll have some free time to explore the city for yourself.
 Visit the City Palace or catch a Bollywood movie at the Raj Mandir Cinema.

-We’ll wave goodbye to Jaipur today as we hop into our 4x4 to make the journey to the rural setting of Tordi S?gar.
+We’ll wave goodbye to Jaipur today as we hop into our 4x4 to make the journey to the rural setting of Tordi Sagar.
 On arrival, we’ll take a guided walk of the local village and meet some of the residents as we stop by the local cobblers, potters, and take a walk through the busy market.
+Dinner included.

-Enjoy a leisurely morning before sampling some delicious, traditionally prepared local food at one of the village hamlets before leaving Tordi S?gar to travel to Pushkar.
+Enjoy a leisurely morning before sampling some delicious, traditionally prepared local food at one of the village hamlets before leaving Tordi Sagar to travel to Pushkar.
 We’ll drive through Ajmer and over Snake Mountain into the desert.
 On arrival, we’ll head out for an orientation walk of the city.
 Later, take a stroll through the bazaar to peruse the interesting and quirky wares on sale.
+Breakfast and lunch included.

 Day 7: Pushkar

 It’s an early start for the group today as we make our way to Savitri Temple before dawn, climbing the hill in time to see the sunrise with a warm cup of chai.
 We’ll take a look around and enjoy some time to ourselves, where you could try out a local yoga class or enjoy a massage.
-In the evening, we’ll make our way out to the desert to enjoy a traditional meal made for us by local cameleers.
+In the evening, you can opt to head into the desert to enjoy a traditional meal made by local cameleers (extra cost).